kcoyle/RDF-AP/DSPedited.md

 # Description Templates

-A description will be identified with an IRI.
+A description describes a single resource; that resource is identified with an IRI.

 ## Standalone

 **Summary**

 Whether descriptions matching this template are allowed to occur standalone, i.e. without being the value of a property.

 **Allowed values**

-"yes" / "no" / "both"
+"yes" / "no" (xsd:boolean)

 **Default**

-"both"
+none

 **Conditions**